jina-ai/finetuner/docs/get-started/celeba.md

 Let's first make sure you have downloaded all the images `img_align_celeba.zip` (unzip) and `IdentityCelebA.txt` locally.

-Since each celebrity has multiple facial images, we first create a `defaultdict` and group these images by celebrity identity:
+Since each celebrity has multiple facial images, we first create a `defaultdict` and group these images by their identity:

 ```python
 from collections import defaultdict